yakuter/gossl/README.md

 3. Add verification of a CA and http endpoint
 4. Add test for utils package
 5. Add test for help package
+6. Add certificate converter command like DER to PEM etc.